Outer Hebrides - Gaelic stronghold

-The Outer Hebrides are sometimes the Western Isles, a more romantic name for this chain on Europe's edge.
-Question: Is Harris just a big art installation?
+The Outer Hebrides are sometimes called the Western Isles, a more romantic name for this chain on Europe's edge.

 The Outer Hebrides used to be called the Western Isles - a romantic name for a long chain of islands lying out to the west of Scotland.
 Then someone decided they should be ‘Outer’ as opposed to Inner Hebrides, which makes them sound really far away.
 (At least I always think so.)